 If you have one or more of the following COPD symptoms, call the doctor.
-If you have medications (antibiotics and oral steroids) at home for COPD exacerbations, your doctor can instruct you in how to treat the symptoms.
+If you have medications (such as antibiotics or oral steroids) at home for COPD exacerbations, your doctor can instruct you in when to use them.
 The doctor can also tell you when it might be necessary to go to the hospital for more immediate treatment.

 Warning signs of a COPD exacerbation may include:

 1. Shortness of breath.
 Someone having a COPD exacerbation may have feelings of breathlessness or a sense of not getting enough air.
 If the feeling of being short of breath worsens, or if you notice shortness of breath at rest or with little physical activity, seek medical attention.